-Clarke rocks a platinum blond 'do as Daenerys Targaryen, but in last year's indie Dom Hemingway, she sports a color closer to her natural dark shade.
+Clarke rocks a platinum blond 'do as Daenerys Targaryen, but in 2013's indie Dom Hemingway, she sports a color closer to her natural dark shade.

 Cersei is hardly the first tough character Lena Headey has played; she was the title character in the short-lived Terminator: The Sarah Connor Chronicles on the small screen in 2008.